StackCrash/PoshCiphers/README.md

 # PoshCiphers
-Powershell module for enciphering and deciphering common Caesar (Rotation) ciphers.
+PowerShell module for enciphering and deciphering Caesar, Vigenere, and Substitution ciphers.
+The module will also brute force Caesar and Vigenere ciphers.

 ## Install
 * Clone the repo